-Apple and Samsung battle over Galaxy Nexus ban, Samsung argues Apple not harmed by "minuscule" salesAlex Wagner - Senior News Editor
+Apple and Samsung battle over Galaxy Nexus ban, Samsung argues Apple not harmed by "minuscule" salesAlex Wagner - Deputy Managing Editor, News Desk

 It's been a while since we've heard anything in the battle between Apple and Samsung related to the Galaxy Nexus, but today a bit more information came out as the lawyers for the two companies were duking it out in appeals court.
 The purpose of these appeals court gathering is to determine whether or not the Galaxy Nexus should be banned while the main trial takes place.
 Apple lawyer Mark Perry argued that the Galaxy Nexus was Samsung's "top of the line, Cadillac phone" that it introduced to go up against the iPhone and that the Nexus copied the universal search feature used by Siri in an attempt to steal market share from Apple.